edgeVLM: Cloud-edge Collaborative Real-time VLM based on Context Transfer: Introduction

-Building on this principle, we introduce \textbf{SpotVLM}, which incorporates two collaborative modules that guide the SVLM along both the linguistic and visual dimensions to achieve more accurate multimodal reasoning.
+Building on this principle, we introduce \textbf{edgeVLM}, which incorporates two collaborative modules that guide the SVLM along both the linguistic and visual dimensions to achieve more accurate multimodal reasoning.

 Motivated by the strong impact of historical context quality on VLM inference, we design a \textbf{Context Replacement Module (CRM)}.
 Specifically, It extracts key textual segments from high-quality LVLM responses, reorganizes them based on task context, and embeds them as contextual history to replace the original low-quality history.
-These informative exemplars implicitly guide the small model to focus on semantically relevant visual cues that were previously overlooked, thereby enhancing cross-modal association and reasoning performance.
+By exploiting inter-frame correlations among temporally adjacent frames, these refined historical cues offer precise contextual guidance for current-frame inference, implicitly steering the small model toward semantically relevant visual evidence that was previously overlooked.

 To exploit the grounding capabilities of large models, we introduce the \textbf{Visual Focus Module (VFM)}, which identifies semantically salient regions from historical images based on LVLM predictions.
 These regions are then used to guide the SVLM: non-essential patches are masked to reduce visual tokens and improve efficiency, while attention is focused on informative areas to enhance grounding and alignment.
 To adapt visual focus dynamically, the edge device performs feature matching between historical and current images.
 Semantically aligned regions are assigned higher weights, allowing the SVLM to inherit and shift attention toward task-relevant areas in the current frame.